ITMO-NSS-team/ProtoLLM/README.rst

 ============

-The study is supported by the Research `Center Strong Artificial Intelligence in Industry <https://sai.itmo.ru/>`_ of `ITMO University <https://itmo.ru/>`_ as part of the plan of the center's program.
+The study is supported by the Research `Center Strong Artificial Intelligence in Industry <https://sai.itmo.ru/>`_ of `ITMO University <https://itmo.ru/>`_ as part of the plan of the center's program "Framework for rapid application prototyping based on large language models".

 Contacts